-Grade Levels: Safe Routes to School projects must focus on students in grades Kindergarten through 12th grade.
+Grade Levels: Safe Routes to School projects must focus on students in grades Kindergarten through 12^b grade.
 Public grade schools, middle, junior high schools, high schools, and grade centers that serve these ages are eligible.
 Early childhood centers (that serve only pre-school children) are not eligible.

 Private Schools: Private and parochial schools may also apply for SRTS projects.
 Infrastructure projects that serve private school locations are allowed if they are located on the public right-of-way.
 This may include projects on private land that have public access easements.
 ROW and Easement Costs are NOT reimbursable.
-Necessary ROW and Easement should be secured before a project can be considered for award.
 Non-infrastructure activities are also allowed at private and parochial schools.